mr255/MPT/README.md

 Ways to investigate further
-I could monte carlo this to see what best possible result would be or how often the portfolio ends positively Another would be to include a bond fund to move our mean and variance down the line for sharpes ratio we can get a better result, this may necessitate a longer time frame because bonds really shine when stocks collapse.
+I could monte carlo this to see what best possible result would be or how often the portfolio ends positively To do this I would not use an IDE rather than Jupyter Notebook.
+Another would be to include a bond fund to move our mean and variance down the line for sharpes ratio we can get a better result.
-I will probably not investigate these though.
-Another interesting thing to look at is a very long term index fund asset class analysis.
-Others have done this and long term data is less reliable or available.

 I don't use Modern Portfolio Theory, but it is very interesting statistically.